nidhigiridhar/cse110-w21-group35/specs/pitch/pitch.md

    * tasks
    * ui

-Beginning with sprint 2, everyone one will use pull requests to push their development branch to master.
+Beginning with sprint 2, everyone will use pull requests to push their development branch to master.
 Everyone must also link their pull requests to the corresponding issue from the project board.
-During a pull request, if a conflict is found while merging, the person(s) assigned to the develop issue must work and coordinate with the team to resolve the conflicts.
+During a pull request, if a conflict is found while merging, the person(s) assigned to the development issue must work and coordinate with the team to resolve the conflicts.

 Roles of team members:
    * Nidhi Giridhar: primary coordinator, UI/UX